shlokraja/Tata_Outlet/README.md

-# Tata_Outlet
+# Outlet app
-Tata Outlet Repository
+This is the main outlet app to which other components like menu display and order app communicates.